 RESEARCH THEMES

 One long-standing question in evolutionary biology is: how do new morphological innovations arise?
-Integrative advances in palaeontology, genomics, development and evolution have unveiled general principles behind evolutionary novelties.
-However, we are far from understanding the mechanisms by which novelties emerge from ancestral genomic and developmental programs and then diversify in new ecological contexts.
+While ntegrative advances in palaeontology, genomics, development and evolution have unveiled general principles behind evolutionary novelties, we are far from understanding the mechanisms by which novelties emerge and diversify in new ecological contexts.
 To solve this problem, we use the dramatic morphological and ecological diversity of bat teeth as a model system to study the origin and diversification of a major mammalian innovation, the tooth classes.
-Using morphological, genomic, developmental and modelling approaches on multiple species of bats from various ecological contexts, our goal is to understand the origin of mammalian tooth classes and establish a predictive model to study their evolution.

 Sadier, A., Anthwal, N., Krause, A.L. et al. Bat teeth illuminate the diversification of mammalian tooth classes.
 Nat Commun14, 4687 (2023). https://doi.org/10.1038/s41467-023-40158-4